 The male easy is to identify with its distinct blue thoracic (between neck and abdomen) marks.
 The prothorax has a pink/purple mark and the abdomen is black with blue marks on each segment.
-Often seen in summer as mating pairs in flight, which I will cover in a later blog.
+Often seen in summer as mating pairs in flight.